cudmore/cudmore.github.io/_posts/2019-12-14-install-netatalk-on-raspian-buster.md

 date: 2019-12-14 01:02:06
 ---

+This is a recipe to install NetATalk (AFP) on a Raspberry Pi with Raspian Buster.

 ### Netatalk, aka apple-file-protocol (AFP)

-Thanks to the following for the solution: [https://www.raspberrypi.org/forums/viewtopic.php?t=243785]
+Thanks to the following for the solution: [https://www.raspberrypi.org/forums/viewtopic.php?t=243785][https://www.raspberrypi.org/forums/viewtopic.php?t=243785]

 The  configuration script is now in `/etc/netatalk/afp.conf`.